-[ Current Research ] [ Conferences ] [ Journals ] [ Newsletters ] [ Workshops & Lectures ]
+[ Research ] [ Conferences ] [ Journals ] [ Newsletters ] [ Workshops & Lectures ]

 SPAT has gone through extensive scientific testing to verify that it works.
 It has been tested with health care professionals and with laypersons.
 Everyone has learned from SPAT and found that after learning SPAT they constantly evaluate web pages.